danbeck/danbeck/_posts/2015-05-05-dockernizing-a-play-application.markdown

 ---

 One niceties of the Play Framework is how easy it is do deploy an application.
 No application server must be deployed, no configuration file must be configured!
-Play offers _two_ easy way to deploy an application: as a fat zip file or as a docker container.
+This posts shows _two_  ways to deploy: as a fat zip file or as a docker container.

 Create a fat zip file:
 ------------------------